joshbegley/nyt-latest/previous.md

 https://www.nytimes.com/es/2026/06/02/espanol/mundo/rusia-ataca-ucrania-kiev.html

 **‘La La Land’ Orchestral Performance Saved by Keyboardist in the Audience**\
-`After a musician fell ill during a live performance of the score from ‘La La Land,’ the composer Justin Hurwitz asked for a sight reader.
+`After a musician fell ill during a live performance of the score from “La La Land,” the composer Justin Hurwitz asked for a sight reader.
 A 21-year-old student stepped up.`\
 https://www.nytimes.com/2026/06/02/world/australia/la-la-land-sydney-concert-audience-member.html

 **Oriana Lights the Wood-Fired Grill Just in Time for Summer**\